rahama21/PerformanceTest/README.md

 Name: Practice1

-Number of Threads (users): 50 TO 500
+Number of Threads (users): 50 to 500

 Ramp-Up Period (in seconds): 10